 Apart from natural attractions, the country also has a wonderful climate.
 With an average of 300 sunny days per year, Australia is one of the warmest countries in the world.
 It is the best place to enjoy sand and water while sipping on a cool refreshing drink.

 If you are interested in places with great nature and climate, be sure to read about Papua New Guinea as well.

 Australians are outdoorsy, nature-loving people, which is also reflected in their work culture!

 Employees receive approximately 20 days of paid vacation leave per year, and they only work for around 38 hours per week — which is less than the global average of 40 hours per week.
 So, you actually have time for surfing, hiking, scuba diving, and exploring the great outdoors!

 5. One Of The Best Education Systems In The World

-If you are moving to Australia with your family, education must be your top priority.
+Education must be your top priority if you are moving to Australia with your family.
 But, you don’t have to worry — Australia is recognized for its superlative education system.
 Citizens and international students both benefit from the country’s comprehensive curriculum, highly qualified trainers, and world-class universities.

 Additionally, for citizens and permanent residents, government school education is free!

 While Australia offers a high standard of living, it does not come without a price.
 If you’re not smart about your expenses, living in Australia can quickly put a dent in your savings.